-- n EMS personnel must be trained to treat stroke as a time-dependent, urgent medical emergency, similar to acute myocardial infarction. - n A Chain of Recovery beginning with the identification (either by the patient or an onlooker) of a possible stroke in progress and ending with a rehabilitation plan must be established in every community of the country. - New educational initiatives must be developed and implemented for all medical personnel in the Chain of Recovery, including 911 dispatchers, EMS technicians, and air medical transport personnel.
-This will require the creation of task forces to develop model educational initiatives, and standardized data sets to help ensure effective research and outcomes analyses.
+- EMS personnel must be trained to identify and treat stroke as a time-dependent, urgent medical emergency, similar to acute myocardial infarction. - A Chain of Recovery beginning with the identification (either by the patient or an onlooker) of a possible stroke in progress and ending with a rehabilitation plan must be established in every community of the country. - New educational initiatives must be developed and implemented for all medical personnel in the Chain of Recovery, including 911 dispatchers, EMS technicians, and air medical transport personnel.